WilliamAufort/ImageIndexing/README.md

 We can also find in the folder "docs" the subject of the project and our report about the project, required by our school.
 You can compile this last one using simply:

 	make
-	make

-(The second one is necessary to link refs and labels in the document.